weisongyeong/OMDB/README.md

 ### Installation
 1. Launch the command prompt in your computer, run the following code to create the local server.
 (SQL Server Express required)
   >  - sqllocaldb create "CLTServer"
 2. Launch SSMS, connect to the server "(localdb)\CLTServer" with Windows Authentication.
 When the connection is done, create a database named "MovieAppDB".
-In the database "MovieAppDB", run the SQL script file named 'DbScript.sql' to import all the tables.
-Import the table data from the CSV files in the folder "Table Data" to the corresponding tables.
+In the database "MovieAppDB", run the SQL script file named 'DbScript.sql' to import all the data.
 3. Open the 'OMDB.sln' project solution file using Visual Studio
 4. Debug and run the application using IIS Express web server